filisko/php-fastcgi-client/README.md

 Additionally, the implementation leverages modern tools like Guzzle Promises for asynchronous processing and standardised PSR-7 responses for seamless integration with your existing knowledge.

+The detailed comments of the code transform what could be cryptic, hard-to-maintain low-level protocol implementation code into something understandable and maintainable.
+The quality of the documentation is outstanding, and it will be greatly appreciated by any developer who wants to make any improvements.

 ## Installation

 This package is installable and autoloadable via Composer as [filisko/php-fastcgi-client](https://packagist.org/packages/filisko/php-fastcgi-client).